 The clubs, clearly!
 But I also love that you can balance diverse interests here.
 I enjoy being involved in the performing arts AND I’m passionate about using law as a force for good.
 At UC you can pursue a range of things.

-I’ve found the staff in the School of Arts particularly outstanding.
+I’ve found the staff in the College of Arts particularly outstanding.
 They have so much real life experience and care so deeply about you bringing your own experience and opinions to your work.
 They push you super hard, but only because they know your potential.

 "I enjoy being involved in the performing arts and I’m passionate about using law as a force for good.
 At UC you can pursue a range of things."